 We do use plug-ins of social media networks on this website and its pages (e.g. Facebook, Twitter, XING, LinkedIn, etc.).

-As a rule, you will be able to recognise these plug-ins because of the respective social media logos that appear.
+As a rule, you will be able to recognize these plug-ins because of the respective social media logos that appear.
 To warrant the protection of data on this website, we use these plug-ins only in combination with the so-called “Shariff” solution.
 This application prevents the plug-ins that have been integrated into this website from transferring data to the respective provider as soon as you enter our website.

 A direct connection to the provider's server shall not be established until you have activated the respective plug-in by clicking on the affiliated button (which indicates your consent).
 As soon as you activate the plug-in, the respective provider receives the information that you have visited this website with your IP address.
 If you are simultaneously logged into your respective social media account (e.g. Facebook), the respective provider will be able to allocate your visit to this website to your user account.